endurantgames/cosmiclegends/src/classes/knight.md

     Monarch Class Abilities to consider.

-    *Limitation:* You can't choose the *_Bestow Citizenship (5th)_ Monarch Class Ability* unless you are literally the Monarch of your home.
+    *Limitation:* You can't choose the *_Bestow Citizenship (5th)_ Monarch Class Ability* unless you are literally the Monarch of your home country.
     (In such a situation, you may want to consider becoming a Multi-Class or Dual-Class Monarch.)

 Vehicle Customization
 :   *Prerequisite: The _Custom Super-Mobile_ Class Ability.*